CLARIAH/COW/README.md

 ### Command Line Interface (CLI)

-The Command Line Interface (CLI) is the recommended way of using CoW for most users.
+The Command Line Interface (CLI) is the recommended way of installing CoW for most users.

 #### Install